The Best of Chile in 2 Weeks: Travel Itinerary

 The street art of Valparaíso

-This is a whole-day trip, go to Valparaíso in the morning, have lunch there and save Isla Negra for the afternoon.
-You get back to Santiago right on time for dinner and perhaps a drink?
+This is a full-day trip: go to Valparaíso in the morning, have lunch there, and save Isla Negra for the afternoon.
+You’ll get back to Santiago right on time for dinner and perhaps a drink to top off the day.

-Read more: The detailed info about Valparaíso and Isla Negra, including the maps and opening hours, is also to be found in the article about Things to do in Santiago de Chile and Surrounding.
+Read more: Detailed info about Valparaíso and Isla Negra, including the maps and opening hours, are in my article things to do in and around Santiago de Chile.

 • Distance: 307 km (191 mi)